Rails to Trails in Butte County

 Chico to Durham

-Electric train cars once commuted between Chico and San Francisco in the early twentieth century, with connections in Oakland, Sacramento, Yuba City, and Oroville.
-Passenger service along the Sacramento Northern Railway ended in the 1940s and freight service ended in the 1960s, but you can still experience a tranquil 3.5 miles of this route along the Midway Bike Path.
+Once used by electric train cars that commuted between Chico and San Francisco along the Sacramento Northern Railway, today, you can experience a tranquil 3.5 miles of this route along the Midway Bike Path.

 The path begins in Chico at the intersection of Park Avenue and East 20th Street.
 After cruising by the Beverage District of South Chico, the bike path quickly enters the agricultural areas between Chico and Durham.
 Almond orchards erupt in pink blossoms in late February/early March and mature Chinese Pistache trees create a tunnel of fall color during the autumn months.
 Three miles south, at the intersection with Oro-Chico Highway, you’ll find the historic Patrick Ranch Museum.
 The path ends at Jones Avenue just a few miles north of Durham but many road bikers will continue on and find loop options along Butte County’s country roads.